tradingstrategy-ai/tradingview-defi-strategy/README.md

 - Trading Strategy's `decide_trades()` function is designed to suit all kind of strategies, including portfolio construction, lending strategies, liquidity provider positions and such.
 Thus, it will return a list of trades to be executed on a blockchain to enter a new position and you have more finer-grained control than PineScript's entry/exit that has been designed for traditional stock markets.
-- Trading Strategy supports natively *take profit*, *stop loss* and *trailing stop loss* triggers for trading positions.
-  Whereas in PineScript you need to emulate these.
-Trading Strategy engine can trigger these more accurately than what you would get in PineScript.

 Some differences traders should note: